 It is the responsibility of the administrator involved in an informal complaint to write a memorandum for the record detailing the nature of the complaint and the resolution.
 The administrator is to retain such memoranda in a file accessible to his/her supervisor upon request.
-Files must be maintained for a period of two years after resolution or as required by the North Carolina Community College Records Retention and Disposition Schedule for complaints involved in litigation.
+Files must be maintained as required by the North Carolina Community College Records Retention and Disposition Schedule for complaints involved in litigation.